 4 – Stability

-There’s a health benefit to this too – routine helps keep the elderly alert and involved, can help combat the onset of disorientation associated with memory loss, and improves sleep quality
+There are other health benefits of live in care too – routine helps keep the elderly alert and involved, can help combat the onset of disorientation associated with memory loss, and improves sleep quality.

 5 – Flexibility